Flying start: American swimmers do just fine without Phelps

 Displaying their trademark depth, the U.S. earned six of 12 medals Sunday on the first morning of finals, showing no signs of slipping even without the most decorated athlete in Olympic history.

-From Chase Kalisz’s gold in the 400-meter individual medley to Kieran Smith pulling out a bronze in his first major international competition, there was plenty of red, white and blue on the medal podium in the largely empty arena.
+From Chase Kalisz’s gold in the 400-meter individual medley to Connecticut’s own Kieran Smith pulling out a bronze in his first major international competition, there was plenty of red, white, and blue on the medal podium in the largely empty arena.

+RELATED: Former coach of CT-native Olympic swimmer shows us what it takes to churn out championship swimmers

 Kalisz got things rolling with his victory in the grueling medley, making up for a second-place showing at the 2016 Rio Games.
 Jay Litherland rallied on the final leg to give the Americans a 1-2 finish that set the tone for the rest of the morning.